cylc/cylc-doc/src/user-guide/writing-suites.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The task execution environment contains suite and task identity variables provided by the suite server program, and user-defined environment variables.
+The task execution environment contains suite and task identity variables provided by the :term:`scheduler`, and user-defined environment variables.
 The environment is explicitly exported (by the task job script) prior to executing the task ``script`` (see :ref:`TaskJobSubmission`).